Hans-Tsai/MERN-stack-exercise/README.md

 ### Introduction
-- The MERN stack consists of MongoDB, Express, React / Redux, and Node.js.
+- The `MERN` stack consists of `MongoDB`, `Express`, `React/Redux`, and `Node.js`.
 The MERN stack is one of the most popular JavaScript stacks for building modern single-page web applications.
-- In this tutorial, you will build a todo application that uses a RESTful API, which you will also build later in this tutorial.
+- In this tutorial, you will build a todo application that uses a **RESTful API**, which you will also build later in this tutorial.

 ### Prerequisites